<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 Even considering these fees, the total cost of ownership of a Shopify Plus eCommerce store is generally lower than a Magento store because using Shopify allows you to avoid hosting and IT costs, which can add up quickly.

-Shopify Plus vs. Magento Commerce 2: Features and capabilities
+Shopify Plus vs. Adobe Commerce: Features and capabilities

-It’s safe to say that Shopify Plus features and capabilities are similar to Magento Commerce 2 — both offer everything you need to create an eCommerce store for enterprise business.
+It’s safe to say that Shopify Plus features and capabilities are similar to Adobe Commerce (Magento 2) — both offer everything you need to create an eCommerce store for enterprise business.

 However, each platform excels in different areas.

 In a nutshell, Magento has more native features that you can customize, whereas Shopify has more app and script integrations.
-See below for a breakdown of Shopify Plus and Magento 2 Commerce features and capabilities.
+See below for a breakdown of Shopify Plus and Adobe Commerce features and capabilities.

 Shopify Plus features